By William Kiraly, November 2016

 Barrias was not usually shocked by the things other artists did.
 They drank, they whored, smoked tobacco and Hashhish, slept with women and some even with other men.
 Though he was far more abstemious in his own life, he was by no means a prude.
 But this seemed beyond the pale, this felt less like a little sin and more like betrayal.

-Barrias’ first instinct wat to walk away immediately but he didn’t think he could make it back without his friends’ guidance.
-He laid awake that first night and many others, sometimes so angry at his friend that he wanted to steal away in the darkness and ride back to Algiers, hop on a ship back to France and go tell Charlotte.
+Barrias’ first instinct was to walk away immediately but he didn’t think he could make it back without his friend’s guidance.
+He lay awake that first night and many others, sometimes so angry at his friend that he wanted to steal away in the darkness and ride back to Algiers, hop on a ship back to France and go tell Charlotte.
 But they were so deep in Berber country, he wasn’t even sure which direction to go to find French officials to help him back— something he was sure Guillaumet counted on.

 So in the morning, each morning, he was still there.
 As he suspected when they rode in, this was a brothel and Sophia was the madame who seems to have retired from the active part of the business when she met Guillaumet.